Most of my first-time students have one question: What happens in meditation class.

 You sit down and listen to your teacher.
 They explain how to breathe mindfully so you can have your first mindful experience.
 They will probably tell you to watch your breath moving in through your nose and then out through your mouth, and to aim for a mindful attitude of non-judgmental awareness.

 At the end of your first meditation class, you will likely be more relaxed than you were at the beginning.
 This is because of the effects of meditation on the mind and body.
 Meditation promotes parasympathetic nervous system activity, reduces amygdala and sympathetic nervous system activity, and balances cortisol, according to Harvard.
 The result is that you feel relaxed.

 A good teacher will then, hopefully, instruct you on how to continue your first meditation training week.

 That’s what happens in most first meditation classes.
 But it’s not what happens in my classes, as my students are very aware.

 So let me explain what happens in my meditation classes for beginners.

-What happens in my meditation class for first-time students
+What happens in my meditation lessons for first-time students